autoSteve/acMqtt/README.md

 ## Keywords used for Automation Controller objects

 ### CBus
-Lighting, measurement and user parameter applications are implemented.
+Lighting, measurement, user parameter and trigger control applications are implemented.

 Add the keyword 'MQTT' to groups for CBus discovery, plus...